rjslvn/hyperGPT/README.md

 ## Contact

-If you want to contact me, you can reach me at `your-email@example.com`.
+If you want to contact me, you can reach me at rajan@assistant.work

----

-Please replace `your-email@example.com` with your actual email address.